 Regarding most compensation matters, the Chief Executive Officer has historically provided recommendations to the Compensation Committee relying on his personal experience with respect to evaluating the contribution of our other executive officers.
-Our Chief Executive Officer is involved in compensation recommendations, with input from our Executive Vice President & Chief Scientific Officer and General Counsel & Chief Administrative Officer (and, previously, our Executive Vice President & General Counsel) as it relates to the compensation of other key employees.
-The Compensation Committee considers, but retains the right to reject or modify, such recommendations.
+Dr. Eric A. Rose, our Chief Executive Officer and Chairman of the Board, is involved in compensation recommendations, with input from our Executive Vice President & Chief Financial Officer, Vice President & Chief Scientific Officer and General Counsel & Chief Administrative Officer (and, previously, our Executive Vice President & General Counsel) as it relates to the compensation of other key employees.
+The

+Compensation Committee considers, but retains the right to reject or modify, such recommendations.
 Although the Chief Executive Officer may attend a portion of the meetings of the Compensation Committee, neither he nor any other member of management may be present during executive sessions of the Compensation Committee.
 Moreover, the Chief Executive Officer may not be present when decisions with respect to his compensation are made.